cipix2000/svg.draggable.js/README.md

 ## Remove
-The draggable functionality van be removed with the `fixed()` method:
+The draggable functionality can be removed with the `fixed()` method:

 ```javascript
 rect.fixed()